The Scope and Purpose of a Home Inspection

 Your presence is requested during this inspection.
 A written report will not substitute for all the possible information that can be conveyed verbally by a shared visual observation of the conditions of the property.

 Getting the Information to You

-The best way to get the layers of information that are presented in this report is to read your report online.
-This will allow all you to expand your learning about your house.
+The best way to get the layers of information that are presented in this report is to read your report online, which will allow you to expand your learning about your house.
 You will notice some words or series of words highlighted in– clicking on these will provide you with a link to additional information.